p2pguardian/P2P-Guardian/README.md

 ## Discord Bot Setup

-Create a Discord application and bot in the Discord Developer Portal.
+Create a Discord application and bot through the Discord Developer Portal.

 The bot requires these OAuth2 scopes:

-- bot
+- `bot`
-- applications.commands
+- `applications.commands`

 The bot requires these permissions: